 Only a half hour ferry ride from the mainland, Block Island offers the state’s premier island lifestyle.
 This pork chop-shaped destination is an ideal weekend (or longer) getaway for anyone who’s looking to spend their time eating good seafood, enjoying the fresh air and/or searching for the perfect memento.
 And there are a variety of hotels and inns on the island, so you can relax and spend one night or more in pure island bliss!

 Reserve a stay at the iconic Spring House Hotel and enjoy spectacular harbor and ocean views, elegant dining and drinks on the rolling lawn.
 Perched high on a hill overlooking the ocean since 1852, the Spring House is a Block Island classic.
-Or check out the Block Island Beach House for vintage-inspired rooms and direct access to surf & sand.
+Or check out the Block Island Beach House (reopens in May) for vintage-inspired rooms and direct access to surf & sand.
 The Darius Inn is across from Crescent Beach and is walking distance to shops, ferries and dining and offers some pet-friendly rooms.
 And the 1661 Inn is kid-friendly and has spacious rooms and ocean views with an onsite farm & aviary featuring a menagerie of interesting animals.